 Journalists, reporters, and media outlets are smart, trained professionals who know how to do their job very well.
 They do not appreciate being blindsided or getting potentially embarrassed when the information they should know about a company emerges from a third party.
 Not only will they look bad among their editors and employer, but something like this can also ruin their reputation in the public eye.
 Presenting outright lies, omitting critical details about a company, and withholding information about a potential downside of the product/service – none of these are smart moves.
 If you do any of the above, you can annoy a journalist.
 Once they realize what you’ve done, they will most likely withdraw their initial interest in the story.

 3) Making demands

 Whether or not a journalist or media outlet decides to write a story about your company is entirely up to them.
 They are not just sitting and waiting for your company to send them an email to write a story – they do not work for you.
 There is no situation where it is useful to make demands of journalists.
 What they choose to include in the actual story is totally up to them.
-While it is ok to follow up once the initial pitch has been sent, it is not ok to constantly hound or plead with them because they will get irritated.
+While it is ok to follow up once you’ve sent the initial pitch, it is not ok to constantly hound or plead with them because they will get irritated.
 Ultimately, this will also make the company look bad.

 4) Late or missed deadlines